Gather Your Materials

 A Rainbow of Colors

 Next apply the acrylic leather paint.
 Angelus Brand offers more than 30 shades, and for this project I chose Grey Taupe.
-They also sell small 1 oz. bottles if you’d like to test a few colors before applying (similar ot testing paint swatches).
+They also sell small 1 oz. bottles if you’d like to test a few colors before applying (similar to testing paint swatches).
+White leather paint is also a popular choice, so is black leather paint.
 The manufacturer suggests applying the leather paint with a household sponge or sponge brush.

 Multiple Coats are Key